-As they proceeded they met a flock of pasturing here and there, and they could hear their continual browsing.
+As they proceeded they make k of sheep pasturing here and there, and they could hear their continual browsing.
 The shepherd, seated on the stump of a tree, was knitting a woollen stocking, with his dog beside him.

 The manager assisted Bouvard and Pécuchet to jump over a wooden fence, and they passed close to two orchards, where cows were ruminating under the apple trees.